L1A1 Self-Loading Rifle: Replacement

-Starting in the mid-1980s, the UK started replacing its 30-year-old L1A1 rifle with the 5.56 NATO bullpup design L85A1 assault rifle.
+Starting in the mid-1980s, the United Kingdom started replacing its 30-year-old L1A1 rifle with the 5.56 NATO bullpup design L85A1 assault rifle.
 Australia chose the Steyr AUG as a replacement in the form of the F88 Austeyr, with New Zealand following suit shortly after.
-Canada replaced its C1 rifle with the AR-15 variants: the C7 service rifle and C8 carbine.
+Canada replaced its C1 rifle with AR-15 variants, such as the C7 service rifle and C8 carbine.

 Australia replaced its L2A1 heavy barrel support weapons with M60s and later with an FN Minimi variant: the F89.
-Canada also replaced its C2 heavy barrel support weapons with an FN Minimi variant: the C9, respectively.
+Canada replaced its C2 heavy barrel support weapons with an FN Minimi variant: the C9, respectively.